thetron/css3buttons_rails_helpers/readme.md

 Which will add both the `reset.css` and the `css3buttons.css` stylesheet link tags.

-_Please note_ since this helper includes the css3buttons
-reset stylesheet, it's advisable to place this helper before all your other stylsheet declarations.
+By default, css3buttons comes with a reset stylesheet built in.
+Because of this, you should load it before any other stylesheets.
 However, if you'd like to use your own reset, you can skip it with:

     <%= css3buttons_stylesheets :include_reset => false %>